orxantahirov/Project-Reliablepsd/README.md

-To view the design, simply download and open the index.html file I spent 2 days for this work
+To view the design, simply download and open the index.html file.

+I spent 2 days for this work